Is It Possible To Modify The Terms Of A Divorce?

 Utah family law modifications are possible.
 If there has been a “material and substantial change in circumstances” since the time of your divorce, you may be able to obtain a formal modification to the terms of your final decree of divorce.
 This is possible by filing a petition to modify in the family law court.
 If you need to request a post-decree modification to handle a court order that is making your life difficult, contact us at the Law Office of David Pedrazas for help from a Salt Lake City divorce attorney with 20 years of experience.

-What aspect of a divorce can be modified?
+What Aspect of a Divorce Can be Modified?

 - Alimony